-5. Beware of plastic!
+Beware of Plastic

 During your child's first year on campus, she'll probably have the opportunity to sign up for a credit card.
-Encourage her to think long and hard (and talk to you!) before doing so.
-In some cases credit cards can be a lifesaver because they allow you to pay for basic necessities during emergencies, but much more often, they lead down a slippery slope and into a black hole.
-If your teen doesn't have the cash for something and doesn't absolutely, positively need it, tell her to say no and start saving.
+Encourage her to think long and hard (and talk to you) before doing so.

+In some cases credit cards can be a lifesaver because they allow you to pay for basic necessities during emergencies, but much more often, they lead you down a slippery slope and into a black hole.
+If your teen doesn't have the cash for something and doesn't absolutely, positively need it, tell her to say no and start saving, which is something they can do before they start college.

-Parents, be aware that many banks provide debit and credit cards with a pre-set limit.
-My husband and I took advantage of this by working with a national bank to open a debit card and a credit card (both with a pre-set limit) for each of our college-age daughters.
-Their monthly allowance went into the debit card account each month, and we put an extra \$500 on the front-end for cushion.
-We agreed with them that extra charges would go onto the credit card, but only with our prior approval.
-We didn't want any surprises when we received the bill each month!
-The items we approved for the credit card were expenses like car repairs, plane fares, or extra clothing such as winter snow boots.
+"Parents, be aware that many banks provide debit and credit cards with a pre-set limit," Cygan says.
+"My husband and I took advantage of this by working with a national bank to open a debit card and a credit card (both with a pre-set limit) for each of our college-age daughters.

+"Their monthly allowance went into the debit card account each month, and we put an extra \$500 on the front-end for cushion," she says.
+"We agreed with them that extra charges would go onto the credit card, but only with our prior approval.
+We didn't want any surprises when we received the bill each month.
+The items we approved for the credit card were expenses like car repairs, plane fares, or extra clothing such as winter snow boots."

-You may choose to set up a different system with your student, and that's fine.
-Just be sure that both of you understand what the credit and debit card rules are before move-in day!
+You can set up a different system with your student before they start college, but just be sure that both of you understand what the credit and debit card rules are before move-in day, Cygan says.

-6. Encourage your student to start a savings program.
-Whether you'll be providing your student with an allowance or he'll have a part-time job (or a combination of both), I recommend saving some of that money if your student's budget allows.
-Immediately after he receives his allowance or paycheck each month (let's say that adds up to \$200), encourage him to put a predetermined percentage (say, 15 percent) into his savings account.
-In this example, that's \$30 a month, which will add up!
+6. Start a savings program before they start college

+Whether you'll be providing your student with an allowance or he'll have a part-time job (or a combination of both), Cygan recommends saving some of that money if your student's budget allows.
+Help them set up the account before they start college.

+Immediately after he receives his allowance or paycheck each month (let's say that adds up to \$200), encourage him to put a predetermined percentage (say, 15%) into his savings account.
+In this example, that's \$30 a month, which will add up.

-Yes, I'll admit that saving money out of an already-small budget will feel unreasonable or even impossible for most teens.
-It may help to remind your student that he is starting a lifelong savings habit that will serve him well over his entire life.
-Once he finishes college and has a full-time job, he can increase his savings percentage to 20 percent, and leave it there throughout his working life.
-This is the concept of "pay yourself first," and it will set your child on the path toward financial security.
+"Yes, I'll admit that saving money out of an already-small budget will feel unreasonable or even impossible for most teens," she says.
+"It may help to remind your student that he is starting a lifelong savings habit that will serve him well over his entire life.

+"Once he finishes college and has a full-time job, he can increase his savings percentage to 20 percent, and leave it there throughout his working life," she says.
+"This is the concept of 'pay yourself first,' and it will set your child on the path toward financial security."

-7. Specifically, talk to her about opening a Roth IRA.
-If your student is working during college (or perhaps only during the summer), I strongly recommend she put some of her savings into a Roth IRA.
+7. Open a Roth IRA before They Start College

+If your student is working during college (or perhaps only during the summer before they start college), Cygan strongly recommends that she put some of her savings into a Roth IRA and to open the account before they start college.

 She can invest up to \$5,500 per year, but she must have earned income of at least \$5,500 to contribute the full amount.
-(If her earnings are only \$2,000 from a summer job, for example, she can contribute any amount up to \$2,000.)
+If her earnings are only \$2,000 from a summer job, for example, she can contribute any amount up to \$2,000.